Frugal Bribery in Voting: Preliminaries

-Given a \textsc{Manipulation} instance, we construct a \textsc{Nonuniform-frugal-\$bribery} instance as follows.
-Let $p$ be the distinguished candidate of the manipulators and $ \succ_f = p\succ others$ be any arbitrary but fixed ordering of the candidates given in the \textsc{Manipulation} instance.
-Without loss of generality, we can assume that $p$ does not win if all the manipulators vote $\succ_f$ (Since, this is a polynomially checkable case of \textsc{Manipulation}).
-We define the vote of the manipulators to be $\succ_f$, the distinguished candidate of the campaigner to be $p$, the budget of the campaigner to be zero, the price of the manipulators to be zero and the price of the rest of the vulnerable votes to be one.
+Given a \textsc{Coalitional-manipulation} instance, we construct a \textsc{Nonuniform-frugal-\$bribery} instance as follows.
+Let $p$ be the distinguished candidate of the manipulators and $ \succ_f = p\succ others$ be any arbitrary but fixed ordering of the candidates given in the \textsc{Coalitional-manipulation} instance.
+Without loss of generality, we can assume that $p$ does not win if all the manipulators vote $\succ_f$ (Since this is a polynomially checkable case of \textsc{Coalitional-manipulation}).
+We define the vote of the manipulators to be $\succ_f$, the distinguished candidate of the campaigner to be $p$, the budget of the campaigner to be zero, the price of the manipulators to be zero (notice that all the manipulators' votes are $p$-vulnerable), and the price of the rest of the vulnerable votes to be one.
 Clearly, the two instances are equivalent.
-Hence, \textsc{Manipulation} $\le_\Pshort{}$ \textsc{Nonuniform-frugal-\$bribery}. \end{proof}} We can also establish the following relationship between the persuasion (respectively \textsc{$k$-persuasion}) problem~\cite{hazon2013change} and the \textsc{Frugal-bribery} (respectively \textsc{Frugal-\$bribery}) problem.
-The persuasions differ from the corresponding frugal bribery variants in that the briber has her own preference order, and desires to improve the outcome of the election with respect to her preference order.
-The following proposition is immediate from the definitions of the problems. \begin{proposition} For every voting rule, there is a Turing reduction from \textsc{Persuasion} (respectively \textsc{$k$-persuasion}) to \textsc{Frugal-bribery} (respectively \textsc{Frugal-\$bribery}). \end{proposition} \longversion{ \begin{proof} Given an algorithm for the \textsc{Frugal-bribery} problem, we iterate over all possible distinguished candidates to have an algorithm for the persuasion problem.
+Hence, \textsc{Coalitional-manipulation} $\le_\Pshort{}$ \textsc{Nonuniform-frugal-\$bribery}. \end{proof}

+Also, the \textsc{Frugal-bribery} problem reduces to the \textsc{Coalitional-manipulation} problem by simply making all vulnerable votes to be manipulators.